-1. Enron's Questionable Transactions
+1. Enron's Questionable Transactions (Chapter 2, pages 108-112)

 The Enron Debacle is the icon for massive fraud allowed by failure of the company's governance system and the conflicted interests of its executives, auditors and lawyers.
 It precipitated the loss of credibility and trust in financial markets and corporate governance and accountability that ultimately led to reform of corporate governance and accountability, and of the accounting profession, through the Sarbanes-Oxley Act of 2002.
 It is a case that all businesspeople and professional accountants should be familiar with and understand.